rubyatscale/packs-rails/README.md

 # Customize Stimpack's root directory.
 Note that this has to be done _before_ the Application
 # class is declared.
 Stimpack.config.root = "components"
+# You can also set multiple roots:
+Stimpack.config.root = ["packs", "utilities", "components"]

 module MyCoolApp
   class Application < Rails::Application